chowdhury/nikolai.in/_posts/2015-05-01-the-leaders-voice.md

 category: home
 ---

 ## The Columbia EMBA Experience

 As I'm wrapping up the last few weeks of the Executive MBA Program at [Columbia Business School](http://gsb.columbia.edu/), I've been thinking alot about my experience, the great classes, professors, lifelong connections and friends that have been made during the journey.
-During the past 2 years, me and my classmates have had a crashcourse in time management, prioritization, and the jump back into academics -- and naturally one of the first things to go was the publication of my personal blog.
+During the past 2 years, my classmates and I have had a crashcourse in time management, prioritization, and the jump back into academics -- and naturally one of the first things to go was the focus on my personal blog.

-This piece will be the first in a series of retrospectives on the b-school experience, takeaways and lessons learned.
+This piece will be the first in a series of retrospective thoughts on the b-school experience, takeaways and lessons learned.
 I hope it provides some context of what I've ben up to for the last two years, but also proves as a resource for prospective students who come across it.

 ## The Leader's Voice: Communicating To Lead Organizations